-But as our parents taught us since our childhood, the looks are not everything and MailerLite has some problems - I will call it, trust issues.
-The need to approve your account upfront before you even had the chance to test the product and feel how it works is a deal-breaker.
+But as our parents taught us since our childhood, the looks are not everything.
+The need to approve your account upfront before you even had the chance to test the product and feel how it works can be a deal-breaker for some.
 You don't need to let me "spam" my entire list, but at least let me use the tool and send an email or two to test it out before committing to it.

 Not just that, there are these reviews at Trustpilot that made me cringe a little bit.
-But hey if you can ignore this trust issue from MailerLite I think it is a great tool, especially the automation workflow that I loved so much.
+But hey if this is not an issue for you, I think it is a great tool, especially the automation workflow that I loved so much.

 So go ahead and see for yourself.

 Or you can just try SendX and see if it fits your needs - we give you a 14 day free to test and you don't need a credit card for that, get your risk free test right now - you can be someone just starting or a well-established business looking to migrate from another service, we will take good care of you.
 And we will give you no hard time upfront, and if you don't break the rules we will never give you a hard time.
 Period.